omarkmu/pz-omichat/docs/customization/strings.md

 unknown-language-signed-mutters = { $name } subtly signs something in { $language }.

-# or, since unknown-language-signed-mutters is the same as the string for 'whispers':
+# or, since it's the same as the built-in string for 'whispers':
 unknown-language-signed-mutters = { unknown-language-signed-whispers }
 ```